codio-templates/processing-demo/.guides/content/More-Class-Methods-056b.md

 {Try it}(sh .guides/bg.sh javac code/mutability/MoreMethods.java java -cp code/mutability/ MoreMethods 1)

-Now create the `addAppetizer` method to the class.
+Now create the `addAppetizer` instance method for the class.
 Like the method above, `addAppetizer` accepts a string as a parameter and adds it to the `appetizers` attribute.

 ```java
   void addDrink(String d) {